Understanding the Media Library

 1

-Log in to your site
+Login to your site

 Each person on your agency team has a specific user role for the website.
 These roles set permissions.
-They control who can edit, review, and publish content.
+They control who can write, edit, review, or publish content.
 You can ask for a role change or remove a role.
-Just submit a ServiceNow support ticket if you need help.

 2

-How to find the Media Library
+How to add media to the Media library

 3